What do you mean when you say "healing people on a deeper level"?

 This is the creation of a safe space to help people heal at their deepest level.
 Too often we equate “being well” with our physical health and appearance (ie. our hair, body shape, the absence of a physical illness, etc.).
 When we are struggling emotionally, it is often hidden from the outside world and even from those closest to us.

 At the Family Counseling and Trauma Healing Center, we tend to our clients as they face memories or issues too painful to confront alone.
-Individuals who are struggling with core life issues need containment, support, compassion, acceptance, patience, empathy, and most importantly, a safe space to share heal their narrative.
+Individuals who are struggling with core life issues need containment, support, compassion, acceptance, patience, empathy, and most importantly, a safe space to share and heal their narrative.

-Our therapeutic soul tending approach includes intensive individual and group therapies utilizing evidenced-based techniques such as EMDR (Eye Movement Desensitization and Reprocessing), trauma stage processing, yoga therapy, group acupuncture, art therapy, walk & talk sessions, yoga, and other movement classes.
+Our therapeutic soul-tending approach includes intensive individual and group therapies utilizing evidenced-based techniques such as EMDR (Eye Movement Desensitization and Reprocessing), trauma stage processing, yoga therapy, group acupuncture, art therapy, walk & talk sessions, yoga, and other movement classes.
 These integrative approaches support the healing of the whole person.

 What constitutes trauma?